ydv99anil/Credit-Card-Financial-Dashboard/README.md

 ## 🛠️ How to Use
-### 1. Database Setup
+### 1. Data Preparation & SQL
-- Run cc_sql.sql in MySQL to create the database and tables.
+- Edit and run cc_sql.sql to create the database and tables in your MySQL server.
-- Import CSVs into MySQL using MySQL Workbench or:
+- Import each CSV into the relevant table using MySQL Workbench or LOAD DATA LOCAL INFILE for best performance (see below for details).

 ## 2. Loading Data